fusiongyro/lbac/tutor10.md

     end;
     {--------------------------------------------------------------}

-This version still won't generate any code for  the   "assignment statements" ... all it does is to eat characters  until  it  sees the 'e' for 'END.'
+This version still won't generate any code for  the   "assignment statements"… all it does is to eat characters  until  it  sees the '`e`' for '`END`.'
 But it sets the stage for what is to follow.

 The  next  step,  of  course,  is  to  flesh out the code for  an assignment statement.
 This  is  something  we've done many times